 We can do much better in keeping firearms out of the hands of those who cannot legally possess them, whether they be minors or people who have been convicted of felonies or misdemeanor domestic violence.
 We will need to do this without infringing on the rights of law-abiding gun owners.
 Policies that can do this include requiring safe storage when there are minors in the home, universal background checks, forbidding firearm ownership by people convicted of domestic violence, and detecting and preventing firearms from being brought into schools.

-There are also many interventions that seem promising but need more evaluation.
+There also are many interventions that seem promising but need more evaluation.
 One is extreme-risk protection orders or red-flag laws that enable law enforcement or judicial officers to temporarily remove access to firearms by people who are determined to be at very high risk of shooting themselves or another person.
 If Georgia can develop a red-flag law, it would give concerned parents, school personnel and law enforcement officers a mechanism to use when they fear a child or loved one is about to kill themselves or another.
 Research will help assess the effectiveness and also help to design and test more ways to both save more lives and protect gun rights.

 We are so polarized as a country that we forget that we are fighting for the lives of our children.
 By diverting our attention from the problem and its possible solutions, we are just condemning ourselves to live with this fear and more deaths, things that none of us really want.